MITgcm/MITgcm/doc/phys_pkgs/remesh.rst

 Diagnostics
 ===========

-In addition to the diagnostics from :filelink:`pkg/SHELFICE`, remeshing adds one additional diagnostic: :varlink:`SHIRshel`, the "reference" elevation of the ice shelf base (`d` in :numref:`figremesh1`).
+In addition to the diagnostics from :filelink:`pkg/SHELFICE`, remeshing adds one additional diagnostic: ``SHIRshel``, the "reference" elevation of the ice shelf base (`d` in :numref:`figremesh1`).

 Experiments that use Remeshing